Mordziarz/TrichofindR/README.md

 ```
 # Using pre-defined primer sets

 I have pre-coded all of the possible primers mentioned in the article.
-You can easily switch between them by simply referencing the pre-defined variables: RPB2, ITS, TEF1, LNS2, ACT, TUB2, TEF3, PGK.
+You can easily switch between them by simply referencing the pre-defined variables: RPB2, ITS, TEF1, LNS2, ACT, TUB2, TEF3 or PGK.

 For example, to identify the RPB2 gene, you would use this code: